ajleeson/research_blog/_posts/2022-11-27-TRAPS-debugging-part4.md

 I will also note that in addition to Birch Bay, there are four other sources in which a river and WWTP share the same name:
 Port Angeles, Port Townsend, Port Gamble, and Gig Harbor.
-I will add an "R" at the end of the river counterparts for these pair of sources as well.
+I will add an "R" at the end of the river counterpart of these pairs of sources as well.

 ---
 ## TRAPS Integration Checklist